-- (iv) Newborn days, days in specialized wards, and administratively necessary days are included in this calculation.
+(iv) Newborn days, days in specialized wards, and administratively necessary days are included in this calculation.
 Additionally, days attributable to individuals eligible for medicaid in another state are included.
-[Medicaid] MAD inpatient days includes both [medicaid] MAD managed care and non-managed care patient days. - (v) The numerator (M) does not include days attributable to [medicaid patients] recipients 21 or older in institutions for mental disease (IMD) as these patients are not eligible for [medicaid] MAD coverage in IMDs under the New Mexico state plan and cannot be considered a [medicaid] MAD day.
+MAD inpatient days includes both MAD managed care and non-managed care patient days.

+(v) The numerator (M) does not include days attributable to recipients 21 or older in institutions for mental disease (IMD) as these patients are not eligible for MAD coverage in IMDs under the New Mexico state plan and cannot be considered a MAD day.

 - B. Inpatient disproportionate share pools: Section 1923 of the Social Security Act allows qualifying hospitals to receive a disproportionate share payment, in addition to their allowable regular claims payments and any other payments to which they are entitled.
-This determination is performed annually as described in [8.311.3.13.A NMAC] Subsection A of 8.311.3.13 NMAC.
-Qualifying hospitals will be classified into one of [3] three disproportionate share hospital pools: Teaching PPS hospitals, non-teaching PPS hospitals, and PPS-exempt (TEFRA) hospitals.
-Hospitals may also qualify for a payment from a [4th] fourth pool: reserve pool, as explained in this [8.311.3.13.C.
-NMAC] Subsection C of 8.311.3.13 NMAC below. - (1) To qualify as a teaching hospital and be eligible for the teaching hospital DSH payment, the hospital must: - (a) be licensed by the state of New Mexico; and - (b) reimbursed, or be eligible to be reimbursed, under the DRG basis under the plan; and - (c) have 125 or more full-time equivalent (FTE) residents enrolled in approved teaching programs.
+This determination is performed annually as described in Subsection A of 8.311.3.13 NMAC.
+Qualifying hospitals will be classified into one of three disproportionate share hospital pools: Teaching PPS hospitals, non-teaching PPS hospitals, and PPS-exempt (TEFRA) hospitals.
+Hospitals may also qualify for a payment from a fourth pool: reserve pool, as explained in this Subsection C of 8.311.3.13 NMAC below. - (1) To qualify as a teaching hospital and be eligible for the teaching hospital DSH payment, the hospital must: - (a) be licensed by the state of New Mexico; and - (b) reimbursed, or be eligible to be reimbursed, under the DRG basis under the plan; and teaching programs.

+(c) have 125 or more full-time equivalent (FTE) residents enrolled in approved

-- (2) A non-teaching PPS (DRG) hospital qualifies if it is an instate acute care hospital reimbursed by or eligible to be reimbursed by prospective payment methodology. - (3) A PPS-exempt hospital (TEFRA) such as rehabilitation hospitals, children's hospitals, or free-standing psychiatric hospitals, qualify if it is reimbursed by or eligible to be reimbursed by TEFRA (Tax Equity and Finance Reduction Act) methodology as described in 8.311.3.11 NMAC of this policy. - (4) The reserve pool is to compensate DSH qualifying hospitals which have had a disproportionate shift in the delivery of services between low-income and [medicaid] MAD-covered inpatient days in any given quarter.
-A hospital will qualify for payment from the reserve pool if its charity ratio, as described in [8.311.3.13.A.(3)(b)(ii) NMAC] Item (ii) pf Subparagraph (b) of Paragraph (3) of Subsection A of 8.311.3.13 NMAC, exceeds 20 percent.
+- (2) A non-teaching PPS (DRG) hospital qualifies if it is an in-state acute care hospital reimbursed by or eligible to be reimbursed by prospective payment methodology. - (3) A PPS-exempt hospital (TEFRA) such as rehabilitation hospitals, children's hospitals, or free-standing psychiatric hospitals, qualify if it is reimbursed by or eligible to be reimbursed by TEFRA methodology as described in 8.311.3.11 NMAC. - (4) The reserve pool is to compensate DSH qualifying hospitals which have had a disproportionate shift in the delivery of services between low-income and MAD-covered inpatient days in any given quarter.
+A hospital will qualify for payment from the reserve pool if its charity ratio, as described in Item (ii) of Subparagraph (b) of Paragraph (3) of Subsection A of 8.311.3.13 NMAC, exceeds twenty percent.
 A qualifying hospital may receive a payment from the reserve pool in addition to its payment from one of the three other pools.